"The Canopy Code: Risk, Rules, and Real Arboriculture"

 On-Site Requirements: A tree risk assessment must be performed in person by an ISA Certified Arborist.

-The "Moderate Risk" Threshold: Under the law, a tree only qualifies for the permit exemption if removal is the only way to reduce the risk level below Moderate, as defined by the ISA Best Management Practices.
+The "Moderate Risk" Threshold: Under the law, a tree only qualifies for the permit exemption if removal is the only way to reduce the risk level below Moderate, as defined by the ISA Best Management Practices (2nd Edition, 2017).

-Documentation is Key: You must possess a signed residential property tree measures documentation from the arborist to be protected under the state statute.
+Documentation is Key: You must possess a signed, properly formatted risk assessment arborist report from an ISA Certified Arborist in order to be protected under the state statute.

 Red Flags: Identifying Bad Actors